univention/intercom-service/docs/architecture.rst

    IdP
       stands for *Identity Provider*.
 An IdP offers user authentication as service.
-In the context of the app |ICS_p| the software *Keycloak* offers the IdP service to |ICS| and its app back ends.
+In the context of the app |ICS_p| the software *Keycloak* offers the IdP service to |ICS| and its app backends.

    OIDC audience
       The |OIDC| audience is a required claim within the ID Token for all OAuth